#10 How to Run A Quarterly Product Strategy Meeting

 Conclusions

 A good meeting is like a movie.
-There’s a script, good & bad surprises, drama, and a denouement (that old-fashioned movie scene when a couple smokes a cigarette in bed).
-We always got together for dinner and beers.
+It has a script, good and bad surprises, drama, and a denouement (that old-fashioned movie scene when a couple smokes a cigarette in bed).
+We always get together for dinner and beers.

 At Netflix, the Quarterly Product Strategy meeting became a cultural mechanism.
 It: